noahheck/office-forge/docs/installing.md

 # Installing

+### All-in-one Installation

+If you're looking for an easy way to get started with installing Office Forge on your own server, take a look at [our installation process](https://github.com/noahheck/office-forge-install) which can install and configure your Office Forge server with ease.
+Check out the project for more details!

+### Setting up your own server

 We build and distribute Office Forge on top of the Laravel application framework.
 In order to install and run the application, you should have a server set up with:

 - PHP (version 7.2 or later)